DharshiBalasubramaniyam/ice-cream-parlour-website/README.md

 ---

 By following these steps, you can easily contribute to this project!
 If you have any questions, feel free to ask in the repository’s discussion or issue section.
-Happy coding!

 # Contribution Points

 *🏆 Contribution Levels:*
 All the tasks will be assigned various levels based on the complexity of the task and skills required to complete it.
 Every level will provide you a different amount of Points that is:
 - **🥇 Level 1**: 10 Points